-The minimum anchor weight for the boats is 5 kg.
+The minimum anchor weight for the boats is 7.5 kg.
 When you land to a natural harbour, ensure that there is a sufficient distance from the shore.
 A moderate grip is attained if the anchor line length is 4-5 times water depth.

 WARNING!
 Do not try to stop the boat by hand and do not put your hand or foot between your boat and the dock, beach, or another boat.
 NOTE!
 When mooring your boat, take wind veering, raise or fall of water level, wake of other boats etc. into account.
 More guidance can be provided by insurance companies, for instance.
+NOTE!
+The owner / user of the boat is responsible for ensuring that the boat is equipped with suitable mooring and anchoring equipment.